Vijaya9418/HMI/README.md

 first step for the build is to execute the envsetup.sh file for this we use the command source build envsetup.sh<br>
 hmm is a command which we can run to see all the available command presnt<br>
-then the lunch command which shows you the lunch menu(build variants avaibale to AOSP
+then the lunch command which shows you the lunch menu(build variants avaibale to AOSP.

+What is an overlay?

+In simple words, runtime resource overlay is a package that changes the resource value of a target package.
+"An apk with only one resource file in it".

+It can technically overlayed all the resource files like layouts, strings,colors,drawables and other resource file. with the help of which we can changes the look and feel of an application.

+We cannot overlayed any source code files present in java and kotlin file